 Jonathan B. Pitt is Co-Chair of Williams & Connolly LLP’s Antitrust practice group.
-Mr. Pitt handles a wide variety of complex civil and criminal trial and appellate matters involving the antitrust laws, the federal securities laws, executive compensation, white-collar criminal defense, the Lanham Act, and RICO.
+He handles a wide variety of complex civil and criminal trial and appellate matters involving the antitrust laws, the federal securities laws, the Foreign Corrupt Practices Act, the Lanham Act, and RICO.

 In other areas, Mr. Pitt has successfully represented a group of corporate executives in lawsuits alleging wrongful termination and shareholder derivative claims; has secured dismissals from multiple U.S. jurisdictions, on forum non conveniens grounds, of a major tort action based upon events allegedly occurring in Latin America; and has conducted internal corporate investigations into allegations of wrongdoing under the Foreign Corrupt Practices Act, the federal False Claims Act, the anti-kickback laws, and the Food, Drug, and Cosmetic Act.
 He has also secured the dismissal of civil RICO and Lanham Act claims in the Southern District of New York and the Second Circuit (where he successfully argued the appeal on behalf of his client); and has litigated several highly contested and sensitive private disputes for individual clients, involving considerable assets.

 Mr. Pitt also participates in the firm’s pro bono practice, having successfully represented an impecunious plaintiff in an NASD arbitration against a Wall Street bank (obtaining a payment thirty-three times the size of the bank's initial settlement offer); and having successfully defended a local small-business owner against a lawsuit that threatened to destroy the business.
 Mr. Pitt also supervises associates in the firm’s family-law and landlord-tenant pro bono cases.